 - For individuals aged 65 and over in the top quartile for income, only 18% of their income during retirement is from Social Security

-- Contribute to your Personal Pension which provides you guaranteed income during your retirement years
+- Consider an income annuity which provides you guaranteed income during your retirement years

 According to the Social Security Administration, individuals aged 65 and over in the top quartile for income (an average of $78,180) received only 18% of their income from Social Security.

 The old retirement adage says that we should use the three-legged stool approach to prepare for retirement:

 - Social Security – This is the government’s retirement plan for us.
 As long as you’re working (to earn the credits required addressed above) and paying taxes, you’re earning Social Security credits.
 When you retire, you’ll start receiving monthly Social Security income that will continue for as long as you’re alive.

 - Pensions – This is the form employer retirement plans used to take.
 They provided a steady monthly paycheck no matter what happened in the market and no matter how long you lived.
 Because Social Security only covers, on average, 40% of one’s retirement expenses, people leaned on pensions for the rest.
 The problem today is that the second leg of the three-legged stool is wobbly or gone.
 Instead of offering pensions, employers are providing 401(k)s and matching contributions, which helps with the third stool.

 - Personal Savings – So that you have access to money outside of, and beyond, monthly Social Security and pension checks, you need to save on your own.
 This money is generally invested differently to serve two purposes.
 First, money invested in liquid money market or savings accounts provides a cushion and access to extra cash in case of emergency.
 Second, money beyond that can be invested in the market for a high potential return.
 This is the money you’re comfortable losing.

 But, we see these figures changing as time progresses, so we want to hone in on other ways to establish a steady income throughout retirement.
 Here’s a rundown of what they might be: